 In India, the worst clashes in between hindus and Moslems in town of Jamshedpur, have left more than one hundred people dead.

-In India, the worst clashes in between hindus and Moslems in town of Jamshedpur, have left more than one hundred people dead.
+Background: In India, the worst clashes in between hindus and Moslems in town of Jamshedpur, have left more than one hundred people dead.
 Fighting broke out last Wednesday (11 April) after Moslems objected to a Hindu religious procession passing through their area of town.